HOW TO START A BLOG THE WANDERLUSTY WAY

 CHECK SOCIAL MEDIA

-After you’ve narrowed all your options down to one beautiful, perfect name for your new baby that wasn’t brought on by painful labor, you’ll need to check social media.
-You didn’t think being a blogger was just about writing on your blog did you?
+After you’ve narrowed all your options down to one beautiful, perfect name for your new baby that wasn’t brought on my painful labor, you’ll need to check social media.
 Oh, honey.

 Let’s get technical, technical!